 Levels of Care, Explained

 "Senior Living" and "Retirement Living" are broad, synonymous terms used to describe a range of communities that provide senior living services.
-Both phrases are used most frequently by communities that offer several different levels of senior living services in one location.
-For example, at Fellowship Square Surprise, we provide Independent and Assisted Living, Memory Care, and Home Health services all on one campus.
+Both phrases are frequently used by communities offering several levels of senior living services in one location.
+For example, at Fellowship Square Surprise, we provide Independent and Assisted Living, Memory Care, and Home Health services, all on one campus.

 Independent Living is the best option for seniors who want to let go of the household chores of living in a single-family home or a condo.
 They want to enjoy their independence, and they are looking for a sense of security and the peace of mind that comes from knowing that supportive services are available just outside their door.

 In Independent Living, monthly rent covers a wide range of services and amenities, such as a certain number of meals per month, scheduled transportation, security, and emergency call systems, housekeeping services, maintenance, and more.

 There are very few requirements for Independent Living, with an age requirement being the most common.

 Independent Living residents are typically able to perform daily living activities with minimal to no assistance.
 However, should they need a little extra help, in-home care is a valuable tool to help residents live safely in their Independent Living apartment and maintain their health and wellness.

 At Fellowship Square, residents must be 62 or older.
 Occasionally, one spouse or partner might be younger than 62, in which case they are both permitted to live in the apartment together for as long as the older person is a resident.
 For specific questions regarding lease terms and age requirements, please give us a call at 623-900-1077.

 Learn More: Independent Living at Fellowship Square Surprise

 Supportive Services and Home Health Care